whatjakecodes/whatjakecodes.github.io/blogs/method-object-refactor-pattern.md

 ## First: Method Object refactor pattern demonstration

-Imagine the code one wants to clean up looks almost like this:
+Imagine the code one wants to refactor looks something like this:

 ```java
 @Component